DiegoAron/platzi-punks-interface/README.md

-# React NFT Example App
+# NFT Example App with React

 Easy way to interact with NFT (ERC721) in Reactjs.
 Running on Rinkeby.